 This was recognized in the year 2007 when the Croatian Society of Musical Artists presented the Milka Trnina Award to the Lisinski Program Department.

-For more than 40 years, the Vatroslav Lisinski Concert Hall has been synonymous with the finest musical performances.
-The series Saturday Night at Lisinski is a unique package consisting of a classical concert followed by an interview with the performers and dancing in the foyer.
+For more than 45 years, the Vatroslav Lisinski Concert Hall has been synonymous with the finest musical performances.
+The series Saturday Night at Lisinski is a unique package consisting of a classical concert followed by an interview with the performers.
 This series has introduced the public to the most sought after ensembles and musicians in the world.
 The success of this series, which started in 1981, was affirmed by the City of Zagreb Award, presented to the Vatroslav Lisinski Concert Hall in 1989.